 4) Position: The meaning or intent of language within a subsection

-From there, I began to map out a user flow to plan out wireframes where the user utilizes Position Board to help them write a contract.
-The user should be able to search keywords within topics, document positions for analytics, and find positions to use for any situation.
-With Position Board, I wanted to allow users to capture performance data for the company and reference a single-point of truth.
+From there, I began to map out a user flow to plan out wireframes where lawyer utilizes Position Board to help them write a contract.
+The user should be able to easily search keywords and document topic usage for data analytics.

-Contract breakdown contains each section, subsection, and position where users can select one and narrow their search.
+Contract breakdown contains the concepts, subconcepts, and positions of a selected template where users can pick topics to narrow their search.

-Once clicked, the select topic will highlight yellow and the dashboard will update with its corresponding lower-level topics.
+Once clicked, the select topic will highlight and the dashboard will update with its corresponding lower-level topics.
 Users will also be able to filter “potential non-standard”, "high priority", or other tags to narrow down their options.
 This section allows users to optimize the dashboard with relevant topics.

 Workspace contains each selected topic and additional information to assist the user.
-This information includes: standard language, contract structure, and notes from other lawyers.
+This information includes: topic info, standard language, and notes from other lawyers.

-After completing 3 rounds of usability testing with internal and external company lawyers, I was able to iterate the design based on user feedback.
+After completing 3 rounds of usability tests, I was able to iterate the design based on user feedback.
 I found that 50% of users were unable to determine which topic they were currently viewing.
-The majority of the update was changing components of the UI to improve usability (i.e. consistency of color and typography, risk indication status, etc).
+The majority of the update was changing components of the UI to improve usability (i.e. color, typography, icons, spacing).

 In addition, an important iteration was allowing the workspace to expand to display more content.
-This was due to a concern from testers who informed me that contracts can be very lengthy (20+ pages long) and they needed better usage of screen real-estate to see and read the document.
+We discovered that contracts can be very lengthy (20+ pages long) and lawyers need better usage of screen real estate to see and read the language.

 Position Board is an aspirational project for Knowable’s 2021 Q1 engineering sprints.
-I learned a lot about how design and business goals intersect.
+It taught me a lot about how design and business goals intersect.
 I ran into many situations where an idea was not supported by Knowable's business model.
 I also became comfortable with working with enterprise software and cross-functional teams.
-I gained valuable domain knowledge on contracts and the legal world, as well as how to quickly overcome that obstacle.
-Not only was it important for me to design based on my own research, it was also vital to learn how to work with the company’s existing framework.
-I hope to be able to continue playing well-rounded roles as a designer on future projects.
+I gained valuable domain knowledge about the legal world, as well as how to quickly overcome obstacles.